When we look back on 2020, perhaps it will be remembered as the year: The World Shut Down and Nature Fought Back.

-Envision a world plagued by blistering heatwaves, raging wildfires, punishing super storms, and catastrophic food shortages, and then throw in millions of hungry refugees clashing over dwindling supplies of food and water.
-And, whilst this may sound like some apocalyptic nightmare straight out of Dante’s 6th realm of hell, this is what lies in store for us in the near future.
+Envision a world plagued by blistering heatwaves, raging wildfires, punishing super storms, and catastrophic food shortages, and then throw in billions of hungry refugees fighting over dwindling supplies of food and water.
+Whilst this may seem like an apocalyptic nightmare straight out of Dante’s 6th realm of hell, sadly this is what lies in store for us in the near future.
 And, by near future, I mean 2040.
-That’s according to the United Nation’s latest climate report, the gold standard in global warming reporting.
+That’s according to the United Nation's latest climate report, the gold standard in global warming reporting.

 For anyone who has children, it is a grim prognosis.
 A baby born today will be but 20 years old when the world we once knew begins to spiral out of reach.

 Well, every year, our species releases a straggering 40 billion tonnes of carbon dioxide into the atmosphere.
-It’s a number SO large that’s it’s completely impossible to visualise, but picture the world’s largest aircraft carrier and then multiply it by 400,000.
-(Still can’t visualise it?
-Me neither).
-In terms of heat generated, it’s like dropping nearly half a million atomic bombs on the planet every single day.
+It’s a number SO large that it is completely impossible to visualise, but lets try.
+Picture the world’s largest aircraft carrier and then multiply it by 400,000.
+Still can't visualise it?
+Don't worry, me neither.
+In terms of heat generated, it’s like dropping short of half a million Hiroshima sized bombs on the planet every single day.
 That works out to be about 4 every second!

 For the first time in years, there was an element of hope for even though the sum total of every nations’ ambitions was not enough to stave off the worst effects of climate chaos, it marked the opening act to the end of our self-annihilation for targets could be ratcheted up over time.

-The arrival of Donald Trump in the Oval Office marked a dark turning point for humanity where decades of hard work literally evaporated overnight.
+The arrival of Donald Trump in the Oval Office marked a dark turning point for our civilisation.
+After threatening to pull the US out of the treaty on the campaign trail, the Tweeter-in-Chief fulfilled that oath shortly after taking office.